Stress, depression and the holidays: Tips for coping

 When stress is at its peak, it's hard to stop and regroup.
 Try to prevent stress and depression in the first place, especially if the holidays have taken an emotional toll on you in the past.

 - Acknowledge your feelings.
-If someone close to you has recently died or you can't be with loved ones, realize that it's normal to feel sadness and grief.
+If someone close to you has recently died or you can't be with loved ones for other reasons, realize that it's normal to feel sadness and grief.
 It's OK to take time to cry or express your feelings.
 You can't force yourself to be happy just because it's the holiday season.

 - Set aside differences.
 Try to accept family members and friends as they are, even if they don't live up to all of your expectations.
 Set aside grievances until a more appropriate time for discussion.
 And be understanding if others get upset or distressed when something goes awry.
 Chances are they're feeling the effects of holiday stress and depression, too.

 Stick to a budget.
-Before you go gift and food shopping, decide how much money you can afford to spend.
+Before you do your gift and food shopping, decide how much money you can afford to spend.
 Then stick to your budget.
 Don't try to buy happiness with an avalanche of gifts.

 Try these alternatives: